 Read the list of toxic human foods you should feed to dogs here...

-Supplements are an incredible addition to a diet where you’re cutting down on your dog’s calorie intake.
+Supplements are an incredible addition to your pup’s daily routine where you’re cutting down on your dog’s calorie intake.
 They can provide your pup with nutrients that they might be missing out on from an altered diet, helping to keep them in shape and healthy.

 One ingredient you should look for in any supplement is fish oil.
-Omega-3 contains anti-oxidants that work wonders for treating problems such as heart health and diabetes, as well as having anti-inflammatory abilities which are great for arthritis!
-As arthritis can be a symptom and a cause of weight gain, it’s important to ease the symptoms of joint pain for your pooch.
+Omega-3 contains antioxidants that can work wonders for your pup’s health!
+As joint discomfort can be a cause of weight gain, it’s important to support your pooch’s healthy joints.

 Holding excess weight is likely to be slowing your dog down because there’s a strain on their joints.
-If you’ve noticed your pal become less enthusiastic about going for walks or playing in the yard, they could be suffering.
+If you’ve noticed your pal becoming less enthusiastic about going for walks or playing in the yard, they could be experiencing discomfort.

 Even though it might be hard for your dog to get up and outside, even daily walks for around 20 to 30 minutes can be a big help!
-It’s good for their heart and immune system and will prevent further weight gain which would do more damage to their joints.
+It’s good for their heart and immune system and will prevent further weight gain which could negatively affect their joints.